From 2018, the requirements for testing/being tested on PSSM1, at the request of the GMM, have been tightened.

 Information flyer PSSM2 Panel test CAG (English)

 Tinkers come in all shapes, sizes and colors!
-Much is still unknown due to the unrecorded background.
-You can now carry out a complete test for only 127.50.
-Tests are then carried out for the following:
+Much is still unknown due to their unregistered background.
+A complete test can now be performed for only 157.50.
+The following will be tested:

 Color tests: